(first posted 12/19/2016)

-This is (update: may be, actually) one of 1,540 Sunbird GT turbocharged four door sedans built in 1987.
+This may (or may not) be one of 1,540 Sunbird GT turbocharged four door sedans built in 1987.
 And given how few gen1 J-Cars are still on the streets, is it off the wall to guess that there might be…say… fourteen left in the world; if that many?
 Well, the fourteen 1970 Hemi Cuda convertibles ever built are fetching around a million bucks each.
 I know where this car lives, and my finder’s fee is very reasonable.
 But hurry; if the owner finds out what he inherited from his Aunt, he may become obstinate.

 Ok, I admit I’m grasping for a proper take on this Sunbird.
 But then this rare bird appeared out nowhere, and…here we are.
 So how do we do it justice?

 The Sunbird had an unfortunate start inasmuch as its mommy couldn’t decide on its name.
 Its glorious Monza-clone predecessor bore the Sunbird name.
 Maybe that’s why the new J-Body version appeared in 1982 as the J2000.
 And reappeared in 1983 as the 2000.
 And reappeared in 1984 as the 2000 Sunbird.
 The circle was squared in 1985, when just Sunbird appeared.
 And in 1995, a reskinned version appeared as the Sunfire.
 GM’s perpetual naming issues were on full display here.
 At least the Cavalier name stuck throughout the Chevy’s protracted lifespan.